 12. 2014 Kia Optima

-If you’re looking for a midsize sedan that can also double as one of the cute cars, the Optima is the way to go.
+If you’re looking for a midsize sedan that can also double as a good teen ride, the Optima is the way to go.
 It was available in four trim levels for the 2014 model year.
 Even on the standard trim, teens had a lot to enjoy.
 The Kia Optima offers a smooth ride that’s easy to handle.
 It also came with a six-speaker sound system, full power accessories, and heated mirrors.

 Bluetooth was standard and it helps to make the commute back and forth to school a little more lively.
 Parents, on the other hand, appreciate the mild 2.4-liter four-cylinder engine, standard fog lights, and responsive steering.